 As a salesperson, what clients are most likely to have growth opportunities?
 Who values your partnership yet uses multiple suppliers for your products and services?
 Which of these clients might be on the way out the door, and how do you know?

-Believe it or not, there is actually an easy way to uncover the answers to these questions and position yourself and your organization for great success in 2023.
+Believe it or not, there is actually an easy way to uncover the answers to these questions and position yourself and your organization for great success.
 What is the key?

 Conduct a Net Promoter Score® Survey!